hoppinger/rest_normalizations/README.md

 Create a .php file in the module directory <directory>/src with the following content.
 Replace the `<target_identifier>` with the project-specific entity reference field that needs to be embedded into the API response (for example: `node-story_overview-field_featured_story`)

-The <target_identifiers> can be entityreference fields, Paragraphs, Image fields, Video fields, Media field, Taxonomyreference field.
+The <target_identifiers> can be entityreference fields, Paragraphs, File, Image, Video, Media, Taxonomyreference field.

 The filename must be similar to the module name i.e., ModuleNameServiceProvider.php and must be placed in the src folder.